Home - Bookapy Book Preview

 "Doctor Barton?"
 Jessica queried.

-He nodded, “Steve’s in no apparent danger at this time.
+He nodded, "Steve's in no apparent danger at this time.
 But I want to solve the mystery of these severe syncopal episodes if we can.
-Nurse, there’s probably a large collection of beautiful young women in the waiting room.
+Nurse, there's probably a large gaggle of beautiful young women in the waiting room.
 I suspect Kara and Elyse are both among them.
-Would you find them and bring them in, please?”
+Would you find them and bring them in, please?"

 "Yes, Doctor!"

 She left.
-Two minutes later she was back with Kara and Elyse.
+Two minutes later, she was back with Kara and Elyse.

 "Snuggle Bear, are you OK?!"
 Kara asked, coming to the side of the bed.